osamuaoki/imediff/README.md

 You can also use the `imediff` command non-interactively from CLI with --macro option.

-**NOTE**: There seems to be some limitation (16K?) of acceptable input lines for the `imediff` program running under full screen.
-This causes the `imediff` program to crash.
-The root cause seems to be the underlining `ncurses` binding which the `imediff` program uses.
-Now, the `imediff` automatically enables the `--auto` option to avoid this.

 ## What is `git-ime`

 The `git ime` command helps you to unsquash 2 consecutive commits from `HEAD^`